Before You Sue

 What evidence do I need?

 Any Civil Claim must be supported by evidence.
-Judges make decisions based on this evidence.
-If it is just your word against that of the other person, the Judge may have a difficult time deciding in your favour.
+Justices make decisions based on this evidence.
+If it is just your word against that of the other person, the Justice may have a difficult time deciding in your favour.

 How long does it take to get a judgment or resolve an action?